You love the idea of a humidifier to help your dry skin, but you also want to sleep through the night.

 Another benefit of choosing an ultrasonic humidifier, or any cool-mist model in general, is that it's safe for your entire family to enjoy, including your pets and small children.

 This is one benefit that sets all cool-mist humidifiers apart from their warm-mist counterparts.
-Warm-mist humidifiers add moisture into the air using a built-in heating element that boils the water you pour inside.
+Warm-mist humidifiers like steam humidifiers add moisture into the air using a built-in heating element that boils water that you pour inside.
 This makes them very dangerous to place in a nursery, child's room, or anywhere active pets might roam, because they could be burned by the boiling water.

-Though there are some warm-mist ultrasonic humidifiers available, most are cool-mist only.
-This means they're not only quiet to operate, but they're safe, too.
+Though there are some warm-mist ultrasonic humidifiers available, most ar

 Better Air, Better Health